OctopusDeploy/docs/docs/administration/managing-users-and-teams/index.md

 In the example above, we are generating codes for the **Octopus Administrators** team, so anyone who uses one of the codes will automatically join that team when they have completed registration.

 :::warning
-Invite codes are only valid for 48-hours aftering being generated, so make sure you issue them quickly before the expire.
+Invite codes are only valid for 48-hours after being generated, so make sure you issue them quickly before the expire.
 :::

-## Creating teams {#Managingusersandteams-Creatingteams}
+## Creating Teams {#Managingusersandteams-Creatingteams}

 Creating teams lets you assign the same roles to groups of users.
 Users can be added to or removed from multiple teams, making it easier to manage permissions for specific users and teams.
 You can create new teams by using the **Add Team** button.